eunbaeAN/NiceBacteria/README.md

  ```
  nextflow run main.nf --samples "my-samples.csv" -ansi-log false
  ```
-Please do not forget to put the parameter --samples to provide the information of your samples.
+Please do not forget to put the parameter '--samples' to provide the information of your samples.

 **Create csv file "my-samples.csv"**
 This pipeline requires a csv file (or text file) describing the input samples.
 This file contains 7 columns :